ScratchAddons/website-v2/content/docs/getting-started/quick-start.md

 1. Locate Scratch Addons on the toolbar and click it.

    Usually, it is on the top-right corner of your browser.
-For Google Chrome users, if you are not browsing Scratch, you need to click the puzzle icon to find the extension icon.
+For Google Chrome users, you may need to click the puzzle icon to find the extension icon.

    ![](/assets/img/getting-started/step-1.png)